wp-plugins/jellyfish-backdrop/readme.txt

-You can either use it as a global "cover" style background that will be displayed on all pages and posts of your WordPress website or you can give individual posts or pages their own specific background – great for giving parts of a website a whole different look.
+You can either use it as a global "cover" style background that will be displayed on all pages and posts of your WordPress website or you can give individual posts or pages including custom post types their own specific background – great for giving parts of a website a whole different look.

 Jellyfish Backdrop makes fullscreen background slideshows easy by allowing you to assign multiple backgrounds to any page or post.